Who We Are

 Status as a 501(c)(3) Organization

-In 2017, the ADGAP Board voted to dissolve the status of ADGAP as a separate 501(c)(3) in an effort to save the yearly operational costs of maintaining a 501(c)(3) and allow ADGAP to do more as an organization for its members.
-This change would also help strengthen the already strong relationship between ADGAP and AGS and allow the organizations to collaborate more closely on activities that serve both our core membership (academic geriatrics) and the larger community of geriatrics health professionals that is served by AGS.
-ADGAP members were informed of the Board’s decision via email, conference calls, and at the in-person Business Meeting at the 2017 AGS Annual Scientific Meeting.
-A list of FAQs was compiled in response to the discussions by both the Board and membership.
+In 2017, the ADGAP Board and ADGAP Institutional members voted to dissolve the status of ADGAP as a separate 501(c)(3) in an effort to save the yearly operational costs of maintaining a 501(c)(3) and allow ADGAP to do more as an organization for its members.
+This change will also help strengthen the already strong relationship between ADGAP and AGS and allow the organizations to collaborate more closely on activities that serve both our core membership (academic geriatrics) and the larger community of geriatrics health professionals that is served by AGS.